 (For detailed explanations, see our Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae.)

 What are medical schools looking for?

-Medical schools are interested in applicants with excellent academic abilities (as shown in grades and MCAT scores), strong interpersonal skills (often demonstrated in volunteer, leadership and employment situations), clear motivation for medicine (as shown by significant involvement in medical settings), and demonstrated compassion and concern for others.
+Medical schools are interested in applicants with excellent academic abilities (as shown in grades and MCAT scores), strong integrity and interpersonal skills (often demonstrated in volunteer, leadership and employment situations), clear motivation for medicine (as shown by significant involvement in medical settings), and demonstrated compassion and concern for others.